Learn More About Our Board of Directors:

 Margaret was always very close with her Babci (Grandmother) Katherine Ziemiecki.
 Sadly, when she suffered a stroke Margaret's family was unable to safely care for her at home.
 Her family chose Bartley Healthcare for her and not a day went by that Margaret didn't visit her Babci.
 While there, Margaret noticed how many residents did not have visitors and it broke her heart.

 She learned of the Adopt A Senior Organization and our mission while reading the TriTown News and reached out to us during the Holiday Gift Giving Season of 2015, After volunteering with us for over a year, in August 2017, we invited Margaret to join our Board of Directors.
-Margaret lives in Jackson, NJ with her husband Aaron and their two sons.
+Margaret lives in Delaware with her husband Aaron.

 Bob Tretter, Vice President